salihciftci/docps/README.md

 ## Host

-You can [download](https://github.com/salihciftci/liman/releases) the lastest version of liman from releases.
-Or you can build with Go.
+You can [download](https://github.com/salihciftci/liman/releases) the lastest version of liman from releases or you can build with Go.

 ```
 go get github.com/salihciftci/liman